 Considered one of the finest, Hong Kong’s mildly-spiced Meal of Emperor XO Sauce sells for US$33 for a 2-pack of 80g jars on Amazon.
 More affordable, though not as rich in flavour, an 80g jar of Lee Kum Kee Hong Kong XO Sauce sells for US$12 on the site.
 You may find these for less in Asian supermarkets in your nearest Chinatown.

 However, you can also make your own XO sauce.
-We haven’t attempted to make homemade XO sauce yet here in our Siem Reap kitchen, however, I like the look of this XO sauce recipe by Adam Liaw and I love my friend Lorraine Elliott AKA Not Quite Nigella’s video on how to make XO sauce from scratch featuring her mother making her own family XO sauce recipe.
+We haven’t attempted to make homemade XO sauce yet here in our Siem Reap kitchen, however, I like the look of my friend Lorraine Elliott AKA Not Quite Nigella’s video on how to make XO sauce from scratch featuring her mother making her own family XO sauce recipe.

 - 300 gr fresh crab meat